mondain-dev/chn-hist-phon/README.md

 # ChnHistPhon - Chinese Historical Phonology

-Experiments in Chinese Historical Phonology using based on matrix decomposition and factorization.
+Experiments in Chinese Historical Phonology using matrix decomposition and factorization methods.

 ## Prerequisites
 We use python for to prepare our data.
 The following packages are required: